SpencerDeMera/8-Bit-ALU-Circuit/README.md

 The physical portion has limitations in that it does not contain various functions present in my digital design (such as bitwise logic operations, op error flags, etc.).

+The software portion of this project can be found in the .circ file but must be opened in Logisim Evolution or a similar application that can interpret .circ files.

 ## Depth
 A more in depth discription of the project, its design, and visuals of both the software and hardware based implementations can be foudn in the attached PDF document.